-Any student who believes they qualify for resident tuition based on state statutes should complete a Residency Questionnaire and submit it along with supporting documents to the Office of Registration and Academic Records no later than the census date of the term in which they wish to receive resident tuition.
+Any student who believes they qualify for resident tuition based on state statutes should complete a Residency Questionnaire and submit it along with supporting documents to the Office of the University Registrar no later than the census date of the term in which they wish to receive resident tuition.
 The questionnaire may be submitted by fax to (713) 743-8342 or by mail to:

 Houston, TX 77204-2027

 Questions may be directed to firstname.lastname@example.org.

 Texas statutes grant that an individual who resided in Texas for the 36 consecutive months leading up to his/her graduation from a Texas high school or receipt of a GED and continued to maintain a residence in Texas for the 12 months leading up to his/her enrollment in an institution of higher education may be classified as a resident for tuition purposes regardless of dependency or immigration status.